Eight Types of Particles

 Interjectory particles help to express the speaker's emotions and reactions and are often seen at the end of a sentence.
 Some of the most common ones are , and なあ.

-What sets these apart from actual Sentence-Ending Particles is that they can be interjected at the beginning or between sentences.
 This is not possible to do for normal Sentence-Ending Particles since the main purpose of interjectory particles is that they can be used to catch the listeners' attention rather than to directly express emotions related to what overall is spoken.

 • ねぇしのちゃん